 Healthy Pork Fried Rice without the grease and extra fat?
-We’re making it!
+Yes, please!
 This post will show you how to give this irresistible comfort food a nutritious and veggie-filled boost.

-Who doesn’t love pork fried rice, right?
-Well — err — except for vegetarians, vegans and people who don’t like rice or Chinese food.
-But if you’re a fan, you know that pork fried rice is comforting, tasty, and satisfying.
-It’s also amazingly easy to make!
-Especially if you have some left-over pork chops or tenderloin that you don’t want to waste.
+Who doesn't love pork fried rice, right?
+Pork fried rice is comforting, tasty, and satisfying.
+It's also amazingly easy to make!
+Especially if you have some left-over pork chops or tenderloin that you don't want to waste.

 This recipe, on the other hand, results in soft and fluffy rice, perfectly salted.
-With an amazing mix of flavors (soy sauce, garlic, and ginger.
-With bits of egg, green onion, and pork in every bite).
+It has an amazing mix of flavors (soy sauce, garlic, and ginger, as well as bits of egg, green onion, and pork in every bite).
 I also like to add sliced mushrooms and peas for even MORE flavor and textures.
-If this sounds good to you, please try this out.
-I think you’ll enjoy it.

-This healthy pork fried rice recipe is indeed healthy because it’s loaded with fresh ingredients.
-We’re not using any processed stuff, added sugars, or MSG either!
-There’s a nice serving of protein, too, which we’re always happy about (keeps you fuller longer and less likely to grab unhealthy snacks).
-Here’s more healthy praise we can heap on this recipe…
+This healthy pork fried rice recipe is loaded with fresh ingredients.
+There's a nice serving of protein, too, which I'm always happy about (it keeps you fuller longer).

-High sodium makes us feel bloated and can cause even more inflammation.
-We use a low sodium soy sauce (which has 40% of the salt removed after brewing).
-If you’re vegan, you can also substitute your coconut aminos instead.
+Low sodium soy sauce: High sodium can make us feel bloated and can cause even more inflammation.
+I use a low-sodium soy sauce (which has 40% of the salt removed after brewing).
+If you're gluten-free, you can also substitute your coconut aminos instead.

 What is inflammation?
 Find out here!

-Traditionally, the type of pork used in fried rice is quite fatty.
+Pork: Traditionally, the type of pork used in fried rice is quite fatty.
 For our healthy version, we use a leaner cut.
-I prefer to use tenderloin or pork chops because they’re high in flavor with less fat.
+I prefer to use tenderloin or pork chops because they're high in flavor and have less fat.

-Don’t forget the egg!
-It gives this dish more great flavor, texture and not to mention…protein!
+Eggs: Don't forget the egg!
+It gives this dish more great flavor, texture and protein!
+These can be omitted, however, if you need to avoid eggs.

 More Healthy Asian Recipes